AntociM/El-mania/README.md

 This e-commerce platform presents functionality elements for Admin, logged-in users, and guests (shoppers without an account).

 When logged in, the `Admin` can see, add, edit and delete products in the store.
 These operations can be performed only by the Admin using a series of buttons from the products page and product detail page.
 The usual buttons for customers are disabled for the Admin.
+The admin can also access the Django Admin Panel.

 ![](static/media/readme-images/admin_role.jpg)